US ex-diplomat defends private mission to troubled Myanmar

 He is realistic enough to realize that some might try to exploit his presence.
 But he is satisfied with what he says he has accomplished so far: the release from prison of a young woman who had worked for his Richardson Center for Global Engagement; increased access to humanitarian aid and vaccines for the people of Myanmar; and a resumption of Red Cross visits to the country’s prisons, which the government had banned because of the coronavirus.

-Richardson said he avoided politics in his discussions, as he did in the interview.
+Richardson said he avoided politics in his discussions, as he did in the interview with AP.

 “I didn’t want to get into politics.
 I think humanitarian assistance should precede any kind of movement that would just divide the people even more.
 This is a country in great need, a country I’ve been to many times.
 I’ve invested a lot of myself in this country, and 55 million people should not have to pay with bad vaccine distribution, humanitarian problems, for the political divisions.”